10 Things Middle School Students and Their Parents Can Do to Prepare for College and Careers

 Sports, clubs, art contests, youth groups, and other activities are important!
 They help you learn who you are and what makes you happy.
 If you participate in lots of different activities during middle school, you will know what one or two activities to focus on in high school – a focus that will help you find leadership roles and personal growth.

-Meaningful extracurricular activities will help you choose high school electives and extracurricular.
+Meaningful extracurricular activities will help you choose high school electives and extracurricular activities.
 You will become a well-rounded young adult and good colleges will want you.

 5. Explore music and art